 Why Your HVAC System Isn’t Working As Well As It Should

 Your HVAC system sends temperature-regulated air through ductwork into different areas of your home.
-The blower of an all-electric HVAC unit uses propane or oil as well as natural gas to heat the furnace.
+The blower of an electric HVAC system uses propane or oil, or natural gas as fuel to heat the furnace.

-Every room has vents (or registers).
-They are situated on the ceiling, walls or floors.
-They should be kept open if possible to ensure proper air flow throughout your home.
+Each room is equipped with vents (or registers).
+They are located on the ceiling, walls or floors.
+If possible, keep them open to ensure that air flows properly throughout your home.

 Thermostat

-The thermostat is an essential element of your HVAC system.
-It regulates the temperature of your home by turning on and shutting off the fan and compressor to reach a preset temperature.
-It also activates the exchanger in order to draw fresh air from outside into your home and vent stale air through your ductwork.
+The thermostat is an important component of your HVAC system.
+It regulates the temperature of your home by switching off and on the fan and compressor until they attain a certain temperature, and it also turns on the air exchanger in order to bring fresh air from outside into your home, while venting old, indoor air through your ductwork.

-Thermostats are located on the interior walls of your home, usually in rooms that are used the most.
+Thermostats are installed on the interior walls of your house, typically in rooms that are used most often.
 The location of your thermostat can affect its accuracy.
-For example, a thermostat located in direct sunlight could read hotter than the actual temperature of the room which can cause your system to run too much or not run at all.
-If your thermostat doesn’t work correctly, try resetting your device.
-If this doesn’t solve the problem then contact an AC technician.
+A thermostat located in direct sunlight, for example could show a higher temperature than the actual temperature of the room.
+This can cause your system to run more or less.
+If your thermostat isn’t working correctly, try resetting the device.
+If this doesn’t solve the problem, call an AC technician.

-Consider a programmable thermostat when you are replacing your existing thermostat.
-You’ll reduce your energy costs.
-A thermostat that can be programmed will automatically adjust the temperature of your home according to your schedule, instead of requiring you to manually manipulate your HVAC system on a daily basis.
-It’s also worth checking to determine if you can locate an alternative that will offer you even more savings on energy, like an energy-efficient or ENERGY STAR-certified thermostat.
+If you’re considering replacing your thermostat, check out the various options available to you and consider the possibility of a programmable thermostat to save money on your energy costs.
+A thermostat that can be programmed will automatically adjust the temperature of your home according to your schedule rather than requiring you to manually manipulate your HVAC system on a daily basis.
+It’s also worth a look to see if you can find an improved model that could give you more energy savings, like an energy-efficient or ENERGY certified thermostat.

 Condenser

-The compressor pushes the refrigerant into the condenser where a fan blows cool outside air over the coils.
-This allows the refrigerant gas to cool, and return to a liquid state.
-This cooled low-pressure liquid then is redirected back to the evaporator, where it continues the cooling process.
-The process is repeated in order to reach the temperature you desire for your home or office.
+The compressor pushes the refrigerant through the condenser which is where a fan blows cooled outside air over the coils.
+This allows the refrigerant to get cool and transform to a liquid state.
+This low-pressure liquid is then cooled and returned to the evaporator to continue the cooling process.
+The process continues until the desired temperature in your business or home is achieved.

 Evaporator

-The evaporator is what is used to move warm air around your home.
-It is made up of a set of tubing which is u-shaped, and set into panels.
-The air from the blower fan is blown across these coils.
-This transfers heat from the indoor air to the refrigerant.
+The evaporator is a component that allows warm air to enter your home.
+It is comprised of a series of tubing which is shaped like a U and then set into panels.
+Air from the blower fans is blown across these coils.
+This transfer heat from the indoor environment to the refrigerant.
 The liquid refrigerant is converted into a gas and circulated throughout the cooling system in order to cool the indoor air.

-The thermodynamic law states that heat travels from colder objects to warmer ones.
-If the evaporator is operating properly, the energy is transferred from the warm refrigerant to the warm air.
-This causes the refrigerant to boil or evaporate.
-In this process, heat that is not measured with thermometers, also known as latent heat, is transferred from the air to the refrigerant.
+The thermodynamic law states that heat is transferred from warmer to colder objects.
+When the evaporator operates correctly, the energy of heat is transferred from the refrigerant that is warm to the warm air.
+This causes the refrigerant’s water to boil or evaporate into gas.
+In this process, heat that is not measured by a thermometer, known as latent heat, is transferred from the air to the refrigerant.

-These coils are designed with specialized structures that improve the transfer of heat.
-These are also known as fins, and they increase the surface area to facilitate the transfer of heat.
-Copper and aluminum are both used to build some evaporators, each with its own advantages.
+These coils are designed with specific structures that aid in the transfer of heat.
+Fins are utilized to increase the surface area of the coils.
+Copper and aluminum are both used to make evaporators, each having its own advantages.

-A evaporator with an accumulation of organic growth is susceptible to problems.
-This is usually caused by mold or mildew.
-If this is the case, the unpleasant smells caused by the bacteria will be spread throughout the house and could cause discomfort.
+An evaporator that is afflicted with an accumulation of organic growth is susceptible to problems.
+This can be a result of mildew or mold.
+If this happens, the bacterium will produce a smell that spreads throughout the house.
+This could cause discomfort.

-It is essential to choose an evaporator which can be easily cleaned and maintained.
-It is also a good idea to consider the environment you will be working in when choosing an evaporator.
-Some are designed to withstand harsh environments, whereas others are suited to moderate conditions.
-It is also important to make sure that your evaporator is protected by a warranty that will safeguard you and your investment.
+It is important to select an evaporator that is easily cleaned and maintained.
+It is also a good idea to consider the environment in which you work when choosing an evaporator.
+Some evaporators are built to endure harsh environments, whereas others can be used in moderate ones.
+You should also make sure that your evaporator is protected by a warranty which will protect you and your investment.

 Fan

-Your HVAC system’s blower motor works to circulate the cool or hot air through your home until the thermostat you have set is attained.
-The fan can be set to auto or constant.
-We recommend keeping the fan running on a constant basis to maximize efficiency and reduce your electricity bills.
-We could replace the fan motor when it is running continuously.
-The new ECM motor is 70% more energy efficient than the old PSC motors.
-It will pay for itself over the lifetime of the unit.
+Your HVAC system’s blower fan works to circulate the cool or hot air through your home until the thermostat you set is reached.
+The fan can be turned on auto or constant.
+We recommend keeping the fan running on a constant basis to maximize efficiency and reduce your electricity bill.
+If your system’s fan keeps running We can replace it with a brand new ECM blower motor that is up to 70% more efficient than old PSC motors and pays for itself in savings over the lifetime of the unit.

-If your fan is only running on the high setting, a broken relay switch or short circuit could be preventing the settings you enter on the thermostat from reaching the fan.
+If your fan only runs on high, a short circuit or a malfunctioning relay could be preventing your thermostat from adjusting to the fan.

 Filter

-The air passes through the filter, before being warmed or cooled, and then circulated around the home.
-It filters out impurities and stops dust and pet dander out of the system and contaminating the internal components.
-It also shields family members from illnesses spread by tiny pathogens that float in the air.
-It also ensures that the system is functioning properly.
-A dirty filter causes the system to work harder, which can cause it to overheat and ultimately break down.
+The filter is used to circulate the air around the house before it is heated or cool.
+It eliminates impurities and prevents dust and pet dander getting into the system and contaminating internal components.
+It also protects family members from diseases spread by tiny pathogens floating in the air.
+It also ensures that the system is working efficiently.
+A dirty filter can make the system work harder and may cause it to overheat or even to fail.

-homeowners should replace their filters regularly.
-The label will inform the homeowner if they should replace it every 30 days or every 90 days.
-A homeowner should seek advice from an HVAC professional in case they are not sure about the kind of filter they require.
-A professional can help them select the right filter for their home based on climate and how often they use their system, as well as personal factors such as the presence of allergies or smokers within the home.
+homeowners should change their filters on a regular basis.
+The label will tell them if they should do it every 30 days or every 90 days.
+If a homeowner isn’t sure what type of filter they require, they should consult an HVAC professional.
+A professional can assist them in selecting the most appropriate filter for their home based on climate and how often they use their system, as well as personal factors like the presence of allergy sufferers or smokers in the house.

-The filter is usually located at the return air duct or in some cases, the blower compartment of the furnace.
-The return air duct could be found on the floor, wall or ceiling, or in a utility closet, and it usually has a large, metal grate which covers the filter.
-The filter should be easily accessible to homeowners and technicians to make it easy to clean and replace.
+The filter is situated in the return air duct, or in some cases, the blower compartment, of the furnace.
+The return air duct is usually placed on the wall, ceiling or floor, or in the storage closets.
+It typically is covered by a large metal grille that covers the filters.
+Ideally, the filter should be easily accessible to homeowners and service technicians in order to facilitate cleaning and replacement.

-Filters are rated by the MERV (Minimum Efficiency Reporting Value) rating, which indicates how effective they are in taking in different sizes of particles.
-A filter with a low MERV rating is able to remove larger particles such as pet dander and dust mites but isn’t very effective in capturing fine allergens or germs.
-High-MERV filters are able to capture a variety of contaminants without affecting the normal flow of air.
+Filters are assessed based on the MERV (Minimum Efficiency Reporting Value) rating, which reveals how effective they are at collecting different sizes of particles.
+A filter with a low MERV rating is able to capture larger contaminants such as dust mites and pet dander, but it’s not very effective at catching fine allergens or germs.
+High-MERV filter can capture a variety of contaminants, but it doesn’t affect normal airflow.

 Explore More